A Unified Framework for LLM-based ReLabel Method

 Abstract

 In industry deep learning application, our dataset has a certain number of noisy data.
 The init datasets are from human labeling or LLM (large language model) generation or user behavior log.
-To solve this problem and achieve more than 90 score in dev dataset, we present a framework to find the noisy data and relabel the noisy data, given the model predictions as references in relabeling.
-The process of relabeling can be done manually or using LLM for annotation.
+To achieve over 90% accuracy on the dev and test datasets, we propose a framework that identifies noisy and badcase data, relabels it using a LLM, and constrains the relabeling task to a binary classification problem.
 In this paper, we illustrate our idea for a broad set of deep learning tasks, includes classification, sequence tagging, object detection, sequence generation, click-through rate prediction.
 The dev dataset evaluation results and human evaluation results verify our idea.

 Keywords